Value of CETL® for Ed Tech Leaders

 Ensuring that your district uses up-to-date education technology and that your teachers know how to use this technology to improve student achievement is the responsibility of your administration’s education technology professionals.
 But how do you measure your ed tech staff’s knowledge?
 How are you assured that these professionals are employing the most current technology tools and policies?
-Encouraging your education technology leaders to seek CETL TM certification will help ensure that these professionals are equipped to implement your district's technology goals.
+Encouraging your education technology leaders to seek CETL®certification will help ensure that these professionals are equipped to implement your district's technology goals.

-Encouraging CETL TM certification in your district will
+Encouraging CETL Certification will